MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 Inputs:

 -   failures - an array or list of failure data
--   left_censored - an array or list of left censored data.
-This may only be specified if fitting non-location shifted distributions.
 -   right_censored - an array or list of right censored data
 -   show_probability_plot - True/False.
 Defaults to True.
 Produces a probability plot of the failure data and fitted distribution.
 -   print_results - True/False.
 Defaults to True.
 Prints a dataframe of the point estimate, standard error, Lower CI and Upper CI for each parameter.